OuhscBbmc/MReportingPublic/funding_2011a.md

 ***
 ***
-# Problem
-The purpose of the MIECHV Grant is to strengthen the system of early childhood home visiting services to improve outcomes for at-risk families who reside in communities that were identified in a statewide needs assessment.
-Counties identified were Comanche, Muskogee, Oklahoma, and Tulsa Counties.

-***
-***
 # Aims of *Evaluation*
 Our *evaluation* has five aims (not to be confused with the four goals and objectives of the *service*, desribed below).
 This [project's research page](./research_2011a.html) contains more details and reports.